Calculate Amazon FBA Seller Fees, Revenue & Profit

 Here’s a good place to start!

-Amazon have a handy FBA calculator which is a useful tool for any FBA seller.
+Amazon has a handy FBA calculator which is a useful tool for any FBA seller.
 This allows you to figure out how much you will be paying in fees to use the Fulfillment by Amazon business model for any given product.

 Here’s where you can find the FBA calculator for each marketplace: